-If colvarsTrajFrequency is defined, the total force on this colvar (i.e. the projection of all atomic total forces onto this colvar - see equation (20) in section 6.2) are written to the trajectory file under the label "fs\<name>".
+If colvarsTrajFrequency is defined, the total force on this colvar (i.e. the projection of all atomic total forces onto this colvar - see equation (28) in section 6.2) are written to the trajectory file under the label "fs\<name>".
 For extended Lagrangian colvars, the "total force" felt by the extended degree of freedom is simply the force from the harmonic spring.
+Due to design constraints, the total force reported by NAMD to Colvars was computed at the previous simulation step.
 Note: not all components support this option.
-The physical unit for this force is kJ/mol/(colvar unit).
+The physical unit for this force is kcal/mol/(colvar unit).